International Application-Change of Status

 A. Application For Admission - This document must be printed and sent along with all documents from both Affidavit of Support forms (letter B below), to the International Student Advisor.

-B. Financial Resource Statement-Affidavit of Support - You must print two (pages 1 and 2) per sponsor.
+B. Financial Resource Statement-Affidavit of Support - You must print two forms per sponsor.
 This document must be printed and sent along with all documents from letter A above to the International Student Advisor.